Nonprofit Law in India

 Under the Finance Act (2019), the Principal Commissioner or Commissioner of Income Tax may cancel the registration of any trust or institution under Section 12AA (granting tax exemptions) if the trust or institution violates its obligations under any other law.
 The loss of registration under Section 12AA subjects a trust or other institution to an obligation to pay an annual income tax at the maximum marginal rate of 30 percent, as well as an annual tax on accreted income.

-Beginning April 1, 2021, all organizations receiving a tax exemption under Section 12AA of the Income Tax Act will be required to reapply for the exemption under Section 12AB (Finance Act (2020) Section 12AB).
-Registration under Section 12AB will be valid for five years.
-Organizations receiving a tax deduction under Section 80G of the Income Tax Act (discussed further below) must also reapply for the deduction by June 30, 2021.
+Beginning April 1, 2021, all organizations receiving a tax exemption under Section 12AA of the Income Tax Act were required to reapply for the exemption under Section 12AB (Finance Act (2020) Section 12AB).
+Registration under Section 12AB is valid for five years.
+Organizations receiving a tax deduction under Section 80G of the Income Tax Act (discussed further below) were also required to reapply for the tax deduction certificate by June 30, 2021.

 Additionally, pursuant to the Taxation Law Amendment Act 2019,companies may choose to be taxed at a reduced income tax rate if they forego all other allowable exemptions and deductions under the Income Tax Act, such as the tax deduction under Section 80G.
 Companies that choose the reduced income tax rate will pay a reduced tax rate of 22 % and will be exempt from payment of Minimum Alternate Tax (MAT).